CHCPRT001

 • Apply ethical and nurturing practices in work with children and young people.

-Upon successful completion Learners will be issued with a Statement of Attainment in CHCPRT001.
+On successful completion of the assessments, participants will be issued with a statement of attainment for CHCPRT025.

 • Early Childhood Education & Care